 The Texas Education Agency (TEA) is supporting Industry Cluster Innovative Academies (ICIA) across Texas to prepare students for the workforce in four of the high-demand fields designated by the Texas Governor:

 - Advanced technologies and manufacturing

 - Biotechnology and life sciences

 - Information and computer technology

 - Petroleum refining and chemical products

-The TEA, Texas Workforce Commission and Texas Higher Education Coordinating Board collaborated to develop the academy model as a way to prepare Texas workers for Texas jobs in industries that are driving the state’s economy.
+The TEA, the Texas Workforce Commission and the Texas Higher Education Coordinating Board collaborated to develop the academy model as a way to prepare Texas workers for Texas jobs in industries that are driving the state's economy.